Understanding the facts

 Punishment doesn’t mean physical or emotional harm

-We do not use any procedures that cause harm to an individual.
+We do not use any procedures that cause harm to a person.
 Any sanctions-based intervention is a last resort.
-All our work is function based – we look to see what is causing a behaviour to happen and look at solutions to change the behaviour to remove these barriers to learning.
+All our work is function based – we look to see what is causing a behaviour to happen.
+We then look at solutions to change the behaviour to remove these barriers to learning.
 That will never be something that causes physical or emotional harm.
 If you hear the term punishment procedures, this simply refers to adding or removing something from an environment that will decrease the likelihood of that behaviour happening again.
-For example, if you get a library fine you are less likely to hand a book in late again – that is punishment in real life.
+For example, if you get a library fine you are less likely to hand a book in late again.
+That is punishment in real life.

 We treat everyone as an individual

-We would never teach an individual to repeat socially acceptable behaviours on command to have them ‘fit in’ with everyone else.
-We always look at what is best for the individual and what skills they need for their safety and independence.
+We would never teach an learner to repeat socially acceptable behaviours on command to have them ‘fit in’.
+Our priority is what is best for the individual and what skills they need for their safety and independence.

 We teach skills that can be used outside of school

-We do sometimes work at the table with students as it is an easy and predictable setting for many of our learners.
-However, we mainly work in the natural environment as this is the best place to teach and generalise certain skills.
+We do sometimes work at the table with students as it is an easy and predictable setting for some learners.
+However, we mainly work in the natural environment as this is the best place to teach certain skills.
 We teach a lot through play and encourage peer interactions at every opportunity.
 Our ethos is just enough support and we continuously promote independence.

 ABA is evidence based

-There is a lot of evidence to support the use of ABA for individuals with autism, with much of it being published in global scientific journals.
+There is a lot of evidence to support the use of ABA for individuals with autism.
+Much of this is published in global scientific journals.
 A lot of this evidence is based on observational studies, demonstrating progress in those involved.
 There are not many randomised controlled experiments in the field – there are rightly ethical questions around studies that provide children in one group access to something that could help them which is denied to the control group.

 We know that there is a lot of evidence about the value of early intervention, especially for children with autism.
 So we ensure that the principles of ABA are applied across all of our services, including Early Years, and implemented by our full mutli-disciplinary team.